 Firms regulated under the provisions of either the Investment Intermediaries Act 1995, that are not captured in any other category for the purposes of these Regulations, or European Union (Markets in Financial Instruments) Regulations 2017 [S.I.
 No. 375 of 2017] or any amending or replacing legislation including: designated fund managers; entities engaged in the receipt and transmission of orders and/or the provision of investment advice; entities engaged in portfolio management and the execution of orders; entities engaged in own account trading and underwriting.
+Stock Exchange Member Firms: Member Firms of the Irish Stock Exchange which have been authorised or deemed authorised as an Investment Firm under the European Union (Markets in Financial Instruments) Regulations 2017 or any amending or replacing legislation.
+Firms authorised under the Investment Intermediaries Act 1995 that are not captured in any other levy category for the purposes of these Regulations.
+High Volume Algorithmic Trading Firms.

-Each of the financial service providers in Category D shall pay, in respect of its liability for the year ended 31 December 2024, a levy calculated on the basis of a sum no greater than 7.7633% of the annual industry funding levy payable to the Bank by the financial service provider for 2022.
-A minimum levy of €450 is payable by each provider.
+Each of the financial service providers in Category D shall pay, in respect of its liability for the year ended 31 December 2025, a levy calculated on the basis of a sum equal to 4.3306% of the annual industry funding levy payable to the Bank by the financial service provider for 2023.